 Interview waiver: Applicants applying in the same visa class and whose previous visa expired within the last 48 months may be eligible for interview waiver.

-We ask for your patience as our current capacity for visa processing is severely reduced due to COVID-19 safety precautions.
 We are faced with a significant backlog in most visa categories and all applicants should expect delays.

 Diversity Visas: The Department values the diversity visa program and is making every effort to process DV cases consistent with other priorities, despite the operational constraints and backlog resulting from the COVID pandemic.
+Please see our DV webpage for information on how to apply, how to prepare for the interview, and how to avoid common fraud scams.

 U.S. Embassy Tashkent encourages all applicants to get vaccinated prior to their medical exams.